 We'll pay the cover amount to the person who is legally entitled to receive it.
-This will depend on the circumstances at the time, whether you have nominated a beneficiary, or whether the plan that your cover is under has been assigned or put under trust.
+This will depend on the circumstances at the time, whether you have nominated a beneficiary, (this only applies to single life covers), or whether the plan that your cover is under has been assigned or put under trust.
 If any of these apply to you, you will already have completed a separate trust form or nomination form for these purposes.